parasilius/stat205-book/README.md

 In principle, this repository should include everything needed to reproduce the book from scratch.
 Go to the `build` directory for instructions.

-The latest PDF version of this book is available for download in the Releases section under Latest Book Version.
+The latest PDF version of this book is available in the [Releases section](https://github.com/phrafsanjani/stat205-book/releases/tag/latest).